Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 ## Loading Modules

-Interaction Service can automatically discover and load modules that inherit `InteractionModuleBase` from an `Assembly`.
+[InteractionService] can automatically discover and load modules that inherit [InteractionModuleBase] from an `Assembly`.
 Call `InteractionService.AddModulesAsync()` to use this functionality.

+> [!NOTE]
-You can also manually add Interaction modules using the `InteractionService.AddModuleAsync()` method by providing the module type you want to load.
+> You can also manually add Interaction modules using the `InteractionService.AddModuleAsync()`
+> method by providing the module type you want to load.

 ## Resolving Module Dependencies

 Module dependencies are resolved using the Constructor Injection and Property Injection patterns.
 Meaning, the constructor parameters and public settable properties of a module will be assigned using the `IServiceProvider`.
-For more information on dependency injection, check out [Dependency Injection](.\dependency-injection)
+For more information on dependency injection, read the [DependencyInjection] guides.

 ## Module Groups

 Module groups allow you to create sub-commands and sub-commands groups.
-By nesting commands inside a module that is tagged with `[GroupAttribute]` you can create prefixed commands.
+By nesting commands inside a module that is tagged with [GroupAttribute] you can create prefixed commands.

+> [!WARNING]
-Although creating nested module stuctures are allowed, you are not permitted to use more than 2 `[GroupAttribute]`s in module hierarchy.
+> Although creating nested module stuctures are allowed,
+> you are not permitted to use more than 2 [GroupAttribute]'s in module hierarchy.

 ## Executing Commands

 Any of the following socket events can be used to execute commands:

-- InteractionCreated
+- [InteractionCreated]
-- ButtonExecuted
+- [ButtonExecuted]
-- SelectMenuExecuted
+- [SelectMenuExecuted]
-- AutocompleteExecuted
+- [AutocompleteExecuted]
-- UserCommandExecuted
+- [UserCommandExecuted]
-- MessageCommandExecuted
+- [MessageCommandExecuted]

 Commands can be either executed on the gateway thread or on a seperate thread from the thread pool.
 This behaviour can be configured by changing the *RunMode* property of `InteractionServiceConfig` or by setting the *runMode* parameter of a command attribute.

-You can also configure the way `InteractionService` executes the commands.
+You can also configure the way [InteractionService] executes the commands.
 By default, commands are executed using `ConstructorInfo.Invoke()` to create module instances and `MethodInfo.Invoke()` method for executing the method bodies.
-By setting, `InteractionServiceConfig.UseCompiledLambda` to `true`, you can make `InteractionService` create module instances and execute commands using *Compiled Lambda* expressions.
+By setting, `InteractionServiceConfig.UseCompiledLambda` to `true`, you can make [InteractionService] create module instances and execute commands using
+*Compiled Lambda* expressions.
 This cuts down on command execution time but it might add some memory overhead.

 Time it takes to create a module instance and execute a `Task.Delay(0)` method using the Reflection methods compared to Compiled Lambda expressions: